cozy/cozy.github.io/src/tutorials/data/queries.md

 ### Sort with cozy-client

-With cozy-client, a sort is expressed through the `sortBy` method, that takes into input an array containing the fields to sort and the direction.
+With cozy-client, a sort is expressed through the `sortBy` method.
+It takes as argument an array containing the fields to sort and the direction.
 For instance:

 ```javascript
 const queryDef = client